katniny/Auride/CONTRIBUTING.md

-Last updated: September 15, 2025
+Last updated: December XX, 2025
 # 👋 Welcome to the Auride contributing guide!
 Thank you for your interest in contributing to Auride!
 We try to make Auride as easy as possible to contribute to.